Cyber Security vs. Data Science: Which Is Right For You?

 Cyber Security:

-• Average salary for cyber security professionals in India is approximately INR 5 lakh annually.
+• The average annual salary for cyber security professionals in India is approximately INR 5 lakh.

 • Entry-level positions start with a monthly salary ranging from INR 37,564 to INR 40,765.

-• With experience, the salary can increase significantly, with some professionals earning up to INR 20,56,566 per annum.
+• With experience, the salary can increase significantly, with some professionals earning up to INR 20,56,566 per year.

 Data Science:

-• Average salary for a Data scientist in India is approximately INR 9,27,349 per annum.
+• The average annual salary for a Data Scientist in India is approximately INR 9,27,349.

 • With relevant experience, the monthly salary can range from INR 70,000 to INR 75,000, which translates to approximately INR 8.4 lakhs to 9 lakhs per annum.